Certificate in the Linguistics of Speech Science

 Hear from our alumni

-Learn what it's like to be a 2nd-year UBC SLP student:
+Learn what it's like to be a 2nd-year MSLP student at UBC: